p-retrover/GenAIExchangeHackathon-Submission/submissions/proposal/project_description.md

 - **Frontend**: The user interface is a dynamic single-page application crafted with React and Vite for rapid development and optimized builds.
 Tailwind CSS ensures responsive, visually appealing styling.

-- **AI Engine**: Powered by the Google Gemini API, the system employs a modular agent-based architecture in the backend.
-This includes a RecommendationAgent for in-depth profile analysis and a RoadmapAgent for generating detailed learning plans, facilitating easy future expansions.
+- **AI Engine**: The intelligence layer is powered by the Google Gemini API, orchestrated through the LangChain framework.
+This agent-based architecture has been refactored for consistency and power:

+  - A central `llm_provider` initializes a shared instance of the Gemini model using `langchain-google-genai`.
+  - The `RecommendationAgent` and `RoadmapAgent` are stateless agents that use the shared LangChain LLM to generate their respective JSON payloads.
+  - The new `MentorAgent` is a stateful, conversational agent built using **LangChain Expression Language (LCEL)**, incorporating `ConversationBufferMemory` to remember chat history and provide context-aware responses.

 - **Infrastructure & DevOps**: The application is containerized with Docker and orchestrated using Docker Compose, promoting consistent, reproducible environments ideal for development and scalable deployments on platforms like Google Cloud Run.